Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Security analysis

 \section{Security analysis}

 The security analysis of the QRNG is made under the assumption that the quantum noise is Gaussian and stationary.
-Therefore, the QRNG is device-dependent, i.e.\ an adversary cannot change the system after system characterization has been performed.
+Therefore, the QRNG follows a device-dependent security model, i.e.\ an adversary cannot change the system after system characterization has been performed.
 Stationarity is formally expressed by a Wigner function that takes the form of a stationary Gaussian distribution in phase-space.
 As we are dealing with Gaussian states, the Wigner function is completely characterized by the first and second moments of the field quadratures.

 In our analysis we assume that homodyne detection is defined on a single optical mode, which at a given time is characterized by the field quadratures $\hat q$ and $\hat p$.
 We also make a further assumption that the state is symmetric under a rotation of the quadratures